PurdueCS190-FALL2014/lab8/README.md

 For these 2 sessions you need to make them look like they do in the screenshots below.

-#### Task 1 - rubyAndJava
+#### The Task

 First thing first, you need to rename this session to `rubyAndJava`.

 Window #1

-This window has 2 panes split horizontally.
-The first pane has vim open with a vertical split of `attribute.rb` and `core.rb`, and the second a zsh shell.
+This window has 2 panes split horizontally with the top one being split again vertically.
+The top pane has a vertical split between two vim sessions with `attribute.rb` and `core.rb`, and the bottom one should just contain your default shell.

 ![](http://i.imgur.com/MZQjXrO.png)